Investigators are searching for a motive in shooting at Michigan church. Here’s what we know

 By Zoe Sottile, CNN

-(CNN) — Two days after a devastating attack on a Church of Jesus Christ of Latter-day Saints shattered a small Michigan community, investigators are combing the wreckage of the burned-out chapel for clues that might help them make sense of what the FBI calls a “targeted act of violence.”
+(CNN) — Just two days after a devastating attack on a Church of Jesus Christ of Latter-day Saints left a small Michigan community shattered, investigators are combing the wreckage of the burned-out chapel for evidence and clues that might help them make sense of the shocking assault.

 Here’s what we know about the latest attack on a place of worship in the United States.

 Congregants had gathered at the Grand Blanc church on McCandlish Road, a quiet stretch dotted with houses near a sprawling golf course and lake, for the 10 a.m. service.
-It was a monthly “fast Sunday,” when LDS members around the world are encouraged to forgo two meals and donate the food, or the money they would have spent on food, to the poor.
+That Sunday also happened to be a “fast Sunday,” when members around the world are encouraged once a month to forgo two meals and donate the food, or the money they would have spent on food, to the poor.

-Worshippers by late morning had finished the Sacrament – the first half of the two-hour service, after which some congregants leave – when “we heard a big bang, and the doors flew open,” a churchgoer named Paula told CNN affiliate WXYZ.
+Late Sunday morning, the worshippers had just finished the Sacrament — the first half of the two-hour service, after which some congregants leave — when “we heard a big bang, and the doors flew open,” a churchgoer named Paula told CNN affiliate WXYZ.

 The attacker had rammed his four-door pickup truck into the front of the chapel.
-Then, he fired several rounds from an assault weapon at worshippers before somehow setting the building on fire, police said, sending huge plumes of black smoke billowing into the sky.
+Then he fired several rounds from an assault weapon at worshippers before setting the building on fire, according to police.
+It’s still unclear exactly how he started the fire, which sent huge plumes of black smoke billowing into the sky.

 Congregants shielded children and helped them move to safety, said Grand Blanc Township Police Chief William Renye.